PierreMarchand20/personal_webpage/content/post/2020_CTCW_2_git/index.md

 {{< figure src="HEAD_1.drawio.svg" title="Current state to last commit" lightbox="true" >}}

 The command `git log` shows your repository's history, i.e., commit messages, commit IDs, committer's names, and email addresses.
-And, `git log -2` will only show these information for the two last commits.
+And, `git log -2` will only show the information for the two last commits.

 To navigate your history, you can use